NOVA SCOTIA CROWN SHARE LAND LEGACY TRUST

 Let’s keep it going.

-The Land Legacy Trust has proven itself essential to meeting Nova Scotia’s conservation goals to date—but its future is uncertain.
+The Land Legacy Trust has proven itself essential to meeting Nova Scotia’s conservation goals to date—and now we can keep going!

-We need to continue building on the success of these conservation efforts.
+We will continue building on the success of these conservation efforts.

 Piping-Plover-Hatchling, Credit: Jason-Dain